roadsidemultimedia/Docs/getting-started/upgrading.md

 ## Migrating from PageLines Framework ##

 Like Platform Pro, there isn't an upgrade path and you will need to migrate.
-However, we have included a option called **Framework V2 Upgrade**, using this option enables PageLines Framework interfaces and options.
+However, we have included a option **DMS Toolbar &rarr; Global Options &Rarr; Advanced **Framework V2 Upgrade**, using this option enables PageLines Framework backend interface and options.
 Not all PageLines Framework options work in DMS due to specificity; but it allows you to reference your old settings as you are rebuilding your site using the DMS system.

 ### Database Untouched ###